mrbobbytables/mesos-master/README.md

 All mesos commands should be passed via environment variables (please see the [example run command](#example-run-command) below).
 For Mesos documentation, please see the configuration docs associated with the release here: [mesos@4487380](https://github.com/apache/mesos/blob/44873806c2bb55da37e9adbece938274d8cd7c48/docs/configuration.md).

-With the release of Mesos 0.24.0 the Mesos related processes no longer require running with host networking enabled.
+With the release of Mesos 0.24.0 the Mesos Master (and frameworks) no longer requires running with host networking enabled.
 This complicates deployments slightly, but overall adds significantly to the portability of the containers and frameworks.

 In all forms of deployment, if the Mesos Master container is be accessible by other hosts or processes.
-There are collection of variables that must be set (if not using host networking).
+There are collection of variables that must be set.

 * `LIBPROCESS_IP` - The IP in which libprocess will bind to (defaults to `0.0.0.0`)